 - Pages/Visit: The number of pages your visitors visit during their stay.

 Once you’ve set up your goals, you’ll want to be able to discern whether or not your site is living up to its goals.
-The following are some example KPIs that you can use to help your practice’s SEO continually improve.
+The following are some example KPIs that you can use to help your dentist SEO continually improve.

 You want to know where your traffic is coming from.
 Using Analytics, we can find out which links people are clicking to find your site.
 You’ll need to tag your destination URLs with Google’s URL Builder.